nneto-de/ISEP_Laboratorio-e-Projeto-1/README.md

 ## **How to view the Project**

 1. Clone the repository
-2. open the index.html file in the web browser
+2. Open the index.html file in the web browser